The Fashion Icon Illustrates Camilla Morton’s Sleeping Beauty

 What’s next in the series?

-I’m about to layout Manolo Blahnik’s the Elves and the Shoemaker
+I’m about to layout Manolo Blahnik’s the Elves and the Shoemaker.

 Which fairy tale heroine do you most identify with?